Updated: Nov 20

 7. Six months after my accident - My doctor again I didn’t know where to go, so I went to my doctor again.
 It was 6 months after my accident, and last time, he told me it could take up to six months.
 Why wasn’t I feeling any better?
 He told me to wait until the one-year mark.
 This was the moment I felt he wasn’t able to help me.
 I went home and decided not to go back to my doctor again.
 8. Seven months after my treatment - I went to a Chiropractor (8 sessions) I read a book about someone who had whiplash and was totally healed from it after a few sessions with a chiropractor.
 It sounded a bit too good to be true, but I needed to try this.
 I was a bit scared of this treatment because they crack your bones.
 But all I wanted was to get better no matter what.
 I felt a bit of a change after the first treatment, but maybe it was just a coincidence.
 I had two sessions a week and yes, my muscles became less tight, but it didn’t help me with all the cognitive stuff that was going on in my head.
 I felt like it was treating only 5% of all my issues, and I started to feel overwhelmed by the need to go there twice a week.
 So I stopped after 8 sessions and decided I needed something else.

 9. One year after my treatment - Neurofeedback therapy (20 sessions) My biggest problem was feeling overwhelmed all the time.
 Until now, I only had help when it came to my back/neck pain, but I needed something else, so I decided to try Neurofeedback therapy.
 This therapy cost me a lot (around €3000).
-I had one session a week, so I was fully focussed on this for 20 weeks.
+I had one session a week, so I was fully focused on this for 20 weeks.
 In the first 8 sessions, I didn’t notice any difference.
 My therapist said that it is normal to feel something when you are around 10 sessions but that it would be different for everyone.
 After 10 sessions, I didn’t feel the difference, and I was a bit disappointed but still motivated to give it more time.
 When we almost reached the 20 sessions, I just felt that this was not working for me, and my therapist agreed.
-Again, I felt so frustrated and disappointed.
+Again, I felt so frustrated and disappointed, one I can add to the list of concussion therapies I tried and didn't work out.

 10. One year, eight months after my accident - My doctor again I ended up again at my doctor to give it a last shot because I felt so lost and didn’t know what treatment would help me.
 I started to cry at my doctor’s office.
 This was apparently a sign for him to send me to a psychologist with a note: anxiety disorder.
 I never saw my doctor again.